 Don’t be upset, I have a few solutions we use daily to keep Bella’s mouth from stinking, I’ll help you too.

 Understanding What Dry Mouth Is & How it Affects Pets

-Dry Mouth is a real life change in the quality of saliva that your pet has, and it can happen to change because of medicine.
-What medicines are often common Dry Mouth offenders?
-The most common meds such as those for behavior, pain, incontinence and allergies, you get the idea.
-If your pet is on meds they should be using the pet product line I will introduce you to.
+The most common meds such as those for behavior, pain, incontinence, and allergies, you get the idea.
+If your pet is on medicines they should be using the pet product line I will introduce you to.

 What I most want to explain today is that pets need oral care that balances their oral flora.
 Untreated Dry Mouth can lead to severe halitosis (bad bad breath), and the accumulated plaque on the pet’s teeth, which then leads to tartar and tooth decay.
 Bella needs cat dental care so we are excited to show you how we do this.

 Pet Dental Care Products To The Rescue